dhurlburtusa/shortcuts/html/html_video-notes.md

         console.log('Data for the current playback position is available, but not enough data to play next frame/millisecond.') break
       case HTMLMediaElement.HAVE_FUTURE_DATA:
-        console.log('Data for the cHAVE_METADATAurrent and at least the next frame is available.') break
+        console.log('Data for the current and at least the next frame is available.') break
       case HTMLMediaElement.HAVE_ENOUGH_DATA:
         console.log('Enough data is available to start playing.')